 As you can see, the NPV function returned $27,156 in G2, while the XNPV function returned $38,387.

-The reason for this difference is the fact that NPV considers each cash flow to occur at the end of the period, while XNPV would consider the exact date and discount it accordingly.
+The reason for this difference is that NPV considers each cash flow to occur at the end of the period, while XNPV considers the exact date and discounts it accordingly.
 In most cases, your value with XNPV would be higher or equal to the NPV value.

 I hope you found this tutorial useful!